 Smet, Reverend Pierre-Jean de (1801-1872), S.J.: Father de Smet began visiting the tribes along the Missouri River in 1839.
 In 1851 and 1868, he brought together the representatives of the tribes and the United States for the Fort Laramie Treaties.
 He also made commitments regarding the future establishment of Catholic schools within their respective reservations.

-Stolzman, Reverend William (Bill) F. (1938-) [formerly S.J.]: Father Stolzman left the Society of Jesus and is now a priest of the Archdiocese of Saint Paul and Minneapolis.
-However, from 1973-1978, he was a Jesuit involved in ministry to Native Americans and in so doing, he chaired the Medicine Men and Clergy Meetings at St. Francis Mission.
+Stolzman, Reverend William (Bill) F. (1938-) [formerly S.J.]: Father Stolzman left the Society of Jesus and became a priest of the Archdiocese of Saint Paul and Minneapolis.
+As a Jesuit from 1973-1978, he was active in pastoral ministry to Native Americans and in so doing, he chaired the Medicine Men and Clergy Meetings at St. Francis Mission.
 The meetings were a theological dialogue with 85 sessions between Brulé and Oglala Indian medicine men (with spouses and associates) and Jesuit priests.
 From them, Father Stolzman wrote The Pipe and Christ: A Christian-Sioux Dialogue, 1986, a comparative analysis of Catholic and Native belief and ritual.
 Stolzman also created Lakota language teaching aids with Reyes Hernandez (Oglala).

 Westropp, Reverend Henry I. (1872-1952), S.J.: In 1905, Father Westropp was ordained a priest at St. Francis Mission.
 At various times he served on the Pine Ridge, Rosebud, and Yankton reservations, often in concert with catechist [Nick] Black Elk, who became a close friend.
 In 1917, following the expulsion of German Jesuits in India, Father Westropp, and other U.S. Jesuits, transferred there to help staff those missions.